-Important: Like everything in the digital realm, HTML is subject to change and evolution, and sometimes these changes will no doubt affect WordPress.
+Important: Like everything in the digital realm, HTML is also subject to developmental change and evolution, and sometimes these changes will have an impact on WordPress.

-Currently, we are in version 5 of the HTML set of standards (also called HTML5), and this change has introduced several new “tags” to remain up-to-date with new advances in software and web browser technology.
-As several tags used in older and even recent versions of WordPress become obsolete, you can expect that WordPress will also keep updating its software in order to remain compatible with industry-wide standards.
+Currently, we are in version 5 of the HTML set of standards (also called HTML5), and this change has introduced several new “tags” to remain up-to-date with new advances in web applications and web browser technology.
+As a number of older tags become obsolete, you should expect that WordPress will also keep updating its code to ensure compatibility with industry-wide HTML standards.

-We cover the WordPress WYSIWYG Editor and how to add content to pages and posts in separate ”how to” articles.
+We discuss the WordPress WYSIWYG Editor and how to create posts and pages in other articles.

-The WordPress Text editor allows you to insert many widely-used HTML tags, such as the tags below:
+The WordPress Content Management System (CMS) lets you add most common HTML tags, such as the tags shown in the table below:

-Below are some simple content formatting examples that use the HTML tags listed in the table above …
+Here are a few practical text formatting examples using some of the HTML tags listed above …

-Out of the box, the WordPress Text Content Editor displays a number of standard buttons in its menu …
+Out of the box, the Text Editor displays a number of standard menu buttons …

-Here is a brief description of the HTML function of each Text Editor menu button with their corresponding HTML (refer to the screenshot above):
+Below is a brief description of what each of the menu buttons in the Text Editor does with their corresponding HTML formatting tag (see the screenshot above):

 <strong></strong>Use this HTML tag for strong text emphasis (i.e. bold).